 - How do they talk about areas that worry you?

-- While devoting years to a profession is important, it is by no means a guarantee of quality.
-I have seen advisers with over 25 years’ experience whose advice leaves a lot to be desired, while many relatively new planners are able to produce a life changing plan and provide complete clarity to their clients.
+While devoting years to a profession is important, it is by no means a guarantee of quality.
+I have seen advisers with over 25 years of experience whose advice leaves a lot to be desired, while many relatively new planners are able to produce a life changing plan and provide complete clarity to their clients.

 Financial planning is all about sharing a vision of your future and working out a way to best achieve this.
 Don’t forget this!